CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   1.56 │    └──jmpq    307
 ```

-Seems like a lot of assembly for such simple operation, but remember, this is largely unoptimized.
-Let's break it down into some key key components.
+This seems like a lot of assembly for such simple operation.
+However, we must remember that this code is largely unoptimized.
+Let's break it down into some key components.

 First, we see a call to `std::vector<int, std::allocator<int> >::size` each iteration of our loop.
-This is our for-loop's condition range check (notice, our compiler didn't hoist this loop invariant).
+This is our for-loop's condition check (notice, our compiler didn't hoist this loop invariant).

 Next, we see three calls to `::operator[]`.
-Remember, a vector is really just a class that implements the `[]` operator, which is just another method.
+A vector is really just a class that implements the `[]` operator, and operators act just like any other method.
 The first call to the `[]` operator is our read of `v_in`.
-The remaining two `[]` operators are for writing to `v_out` (one for if we have to clamp the input, and the other if we don't).
+The remaining two `[]` operators are for writing to `v_out` (one for if we have to clamp the input, and the other for if we don't).

 Now let's look at the performance: